 Responsibly Sourced Viscose

 Livaeco™ Viscose is a natural cellulosic fibre made from yarn derived from wood pulp.
-It is sourced from certified sustainable forests.
+It is sourced from certified, responsibly managed forests.
 It saves water compared to generic viscose, increases forest cover, and reduces CO2 emissions.

 Synthetic Fibres

-As of December 2023, 16% of the current Joanie collection is made from other synthetic fibres.
+As of October 2024, 10% of the current Joanie collection was made from other synthetic fibres.

 The recycled polyester we use is completely derived from recycled plastic waste, including plastic bottles and other single-use plastics.
 The recycled polyamide we use is produced using both pre-consumer waste, such as processing scraps, and post-consumer waste, including discarded fishing nets, carpets, or other used textiles.

-We are committed to reducing the amount of synthetic fabric used in our range and are working hard to find sustainably produced and regenerated fabric options.
+We are committed to reducing the amount of synthetic fabric used in our range and are working hard to find more responsibly produced and regenerated fabric options.

 Recycled Polyester